How can I search on the TASMAP eShop?

 Will the change to GDA2020 affect contours and heights?

 No. The datum used for heights has not changed.
 It remains the Australian Height Datum (Tasmania) which is based on mean sea level.

 What is GDA2020 and how will it affect me?

-To keep up with modern technology and the increasing demands for accuracy of today's society, Australia is modernising its Datum.
+To keep up with modern technology and the increasing demands for accuracy of today's society, Australia has modernised its Datum.
 To learn more about GDA2020 go to the Datum Modernisation webpage.

 How can I discover and purchase Tasmanian Aerial Photography?

 Details relating to availability and purchasing of aerial photography in Tasmania are available through the

 How can I use a copy of a

 TASMAP product in a publication?